FrozenBurrito/processage/readme.md

 Understanding PIDs and PPIDS was challenging for my students, so I made processage to help with that (and for fun and to help me learn new things, too).
 The goal was to sort of gamify learning about PIDs and PPIDs.

-* Each character in the secret message is used as the name of a new process, which process is parented to the previous character's process.
+* Each character in the secret message spawns a new process, which process is parented to the previous character's process.
     * Process names may be set to the ASCII, binary, or hex representation of each character in the secret message.
 * Linux
     * Sets process names on Linux.
 While active, try: